Managing Mobility Problems in Seniors

 - Tell the doctor about mobility problems, and mention any falls.
 Certain diseases like arthritis can affect mobility.
 Risks can often be reduced if the medical condition is diagnosed and treated.

-Comfort Keepers® can help.
-Our trained caregivers can help with these and other tasks, while providing companionship.
-Comfort Keepers can also have someone perform home safety assessments to identify fall hazards and make recommendations to improve safety.
+Prestige Nursing & Care can help.
+Our trained caregivers can help with these and other tasks while providing companionship.
+Prestige Nursing & Care can also have someone perform home safety assessments to identify fall hazards and make recommendations to improve safety.
 Call your local office today!